snowmois/iReSignDylib/README.md

 How to use
 =======

-iReSignDylib allows you to inject dynamic library and re-sign any unencrypted ipa-file with any certificate for which you hold the corresponding private key. iResign can also created a signed ipa-file from an xcarchive file.
+iReSignDylib allows you to inject dynamic library and re-sign any unencrypted ipa-file with any certificate for which you hold the corresponding private key, also created a signed ipa-file from an xcarchive file.

 1. Drag your dynamic library file to the top box, or use the browse button.